Outdoor Lighting Mistakes and How to Avoid Them

 A dull sidewalk can become a safe route, and an unassuming garden can become a welcoming haven with the help of outdoor lights.
 We can now accomplish this more easily since LED lights are durable, long-lasting, and energy-efficient.
 However, much like everything else, they can encounter issues.
 The hassles can mount up, from flickering porch lights to an outside lightbulb that refuses to turn out.
 Not to mention how an inoperable LED outdoor light can literally leave us in the dark.

-Why Won’t My LED Lights Work?
+2. Why Won’t My LED Lights Work?

 We’ve all been there: your outdoor lights worked perfectly yesterday, but today they’re either flickering or completely dead.
 What’s the deal?
 LED lights are generally robust, but several issues can throw a wrench in their performance.

-1. Cheap Chips Lead to Trouble
+2.1 Cheap Chips Lead to Trouble

 You might not think much about the tiny chip inside your LED light, but this is where the magic happens—or doesn’t.
 If a manufacturer skimps on quality, the chip might not hold up, leading to dimming, flickering, or worse, leaving you wondering why your outside light won’t twist out or why your lights stopped working in the first place.

-2. Wiring Woes
+2.2 Wiring Woes

 Poor wiring is a sneaky culprit.
 You might have noticed your outside light not working but has power, which is a tell-tale sign of faulty wiring.
 Sometimes, it’s simply a loose connection, but in other cases, corrosion or poor-quality wiring could be the source of your troubles.
 Loose or oxidized wires can make the whole system unreliable, giving you fits of flickering porch lights.

-3. Power Supply Problems
+2.3 Power Supply Problems

 If the heart of the LED system is the chip, then the power supply is its lifeblood.
 When this malfunctions, you’ll be left scratching your head as to why your led outdoor light isn’t working.
 Using subpar power supplies can lead to performance issues like flickering, dimming, or the entire system going out.

-For every 10℃ increase in the junction temperature of the LED chip , the service life of the semiconductor device will be greatly reduced.
-Due to the high brightness requirements of LED street lights and the harsh operating environment, LED street lights need effective heat dissipation .
-If the heat dissipation of the lamp housing is not good, it will cause the LED to age faster, the stability will decrease , and ultimately shorten the life.
 In addition to the heat dissipation problem , the lamp housing also has the problem of structural strength .
 Some manufacturers reduce costs and significantly reduce material costs.
 Not only do they use inferior materials, but the thickness is getting thinner and thinner, resulting in sand holes, cold grids, and even cracks in the lamp housing.
-Shortly after the lamp is installed and used, water enters the lamp housing, causing the lamp to fail or even break .
+Shortly after the lamp is installed and used, water enters the light housing, causing the lamp to fail or even break .

 Believe it or not, the housing that protects your outdoor light fixtures is vital.
 Poor-quality housings can let moisture in, which leads to corrosion, flickering, or total failure.
 Have you ever experienced garden lights not working after a rainy day?
-This is why.
 Good housing not only protects from water but also helps with heat dissipation, which is crucial for the longevity of LED lights.

-5. Problems with welding wires in LEDs
+2.5 Problems with welding wires in LEDs

-the chemical stability of gold wire in LED is better than copper alloy wire , gold-plated silver alloy wire, silver alloy wire , etc. Although these alternative materials are better than gold wire in some aspects , they are much worse in chemical stability .
+The chemical stability of gold wire in LED is better than copper alloy wire , gold-plated silver alloy wire, silver alloy wire , etc. Although these alternative materials are better than gold wire in some aspects , they are much worse in chemical stability .
 For example, silver alloy wire and gold-plated silver alloy wire are easily corroded by sulfur / chlorine/bromine, while copper wire is prone to oxidation and sulfidation .
 When these alternatives are used in LED, the reliability of the light source is greatly reduced , making the LED lamp beads easily fail due to broken wires after a period of use.

 Table: Common Outdoor Lighting Problems and Solutions